India's Sugarcane Bagasse Food Packaging Boom: Leading the Global Biodegradable Tableware Market

 · Retailers and F&B chains shifting to green alternatives

-India's eco-friendly manufacturers, particularly those utilising agri-waste inputs such as bagasse, are poised to scale up to meet this demand.
-Technological investments, growing familiarity with certification, and export-oriented ecosystems will only accelerate their global footprint.
+India's eco-friendly manufacturers, especially those that use agri-waste inputs like bagasse, are ready to expand to satisfy this demand.
+Technological investments, growing familiarity with certification, and export-orientated ecosystems will only accelerate their global footprint.

 Conclusion: India's Green Surge